Don't You Wanna Stay

-"Don't You Wanna Stay" is a duet recorded by American singers Jason Aldean and Kelly Clarkson.
+"Don't You Wanna Stay" is a song by American singers Jason Aldean and Kelly Clarkson.
 It was written by Andy Gibson, Paul Jenkins, and Jason Sellers.
-It was released as the second single from Aldean's fourth studio album My Kinda Party, following Aldean's and Clarkson's performance on the 44th annual Country Music Association Awards on November 10, 2010, due to strong demands of radio stations, and was also included on the deluxe edition of Clarkson's fifth studio album Stronger (2011).
+It was released On November 29 2010 as the second single from Aldean's fourth studio album My Kinda Party, following Aldean's and Clarkson's performance on the 44th annual Country Music Association Awards on November 10, 2010, due to strong demands of radio stations, and was also included on the deluxe edition of Clarkson's fifth studio album Stronger (2011).
 The song contains elements of country and pop, and its lyrics speak of the difficulties of finding and maintaining love.

 "Don't You Wanna Stay" was met with generally favorable reviews by critics who considered the song as "a classic power ballad".
 Critics also lauded the interesting combination between Aldean's and Clarkson's voices.
 The song was a crossover hit, peaking at number one on the Billboard Hot Country Songs and at number 31 on the Billboard Hot 100.
+It also reached the top 40 in Canada.
 It became Aldean's fifth number one single and Clarkson's first number one single on the Billboard Hot Country Songs and was certified double platinum by the Recording Industry Association of America (RIAA).

 Both Aldean and Clarkson performed the song on several occasions, notably on the tenth season of American Idol and at the 54th Annual Grammy Awards.
 Footage from the Country Music Association award performance was used to comprise a music video for "Don't You Wanna Stay", directed by Paul Miller.
 The song was nominated for "Best Country Duo/Group Performance" at the 54th Annual Grammy Awards, but lost to "Barton Hollow" by The Civil Wars.
 "Don't You Wanna Stay" was covered by Colton Dixon and Skylar Laine in the eleventh season of American Idol and was performed by Justin Chain and Shelbie Z in the fifth season of The Voice.